 Opt for co-op

 When you want to ignore the online world of multiplayer games for a while, why not play with a friend?
-Borderlands: GOTY, Borderlands: The Handsome Collection, and Borderlands 3 give you four games total and so many hours of gunning fun.
-They are a blast playing with a group of friends, but the humor in them is oriented towards adults.
+Borderlands 3 gives you so many hours of gunning fun.
+It's a blast playing with a group of friends, but the humor in this series is oriented towards adults.
+It Takes Two is fun for all ages, and combines incredible level design with a fun story.

 No matter which style of game you prefer, there is an escape from massively multiplayer games that doesn't mean you have to play alone.
 No matter if it's online or in-person for a couch co-op that you are looking for, we have a little something for everybody.
 Grab a friend, grab a game and have some fun!